Cgree791/MoneyCalculator/V2/README.md

 (UPDATE LOGS)

 V1.
-Made the calculator and the history, shows the history, but when you go back it duplicates current total, (COSNTANTLY DUPING)
+Made the calculator and the history, shows the history, but when you go back it duplicates the current total, (CONSTANTLY DUPING)

 V2.
-Currently the history just updates on refresh of the main page causing the total to repeat many times
+Currently, the history just updates on refresh of the main page causing the total to repeat many times